jgerhart/Secronom-Zombies/secronom/README.txt

   *This README.txt is my changelog, so what is done will be recorded and released depending on accumulated progress.
 Since I publish new contents less than 2 days, make sure to check this repository for the newest updates.
   *AND LASTLY...
 PLEASE, notify me of any bugs you encountered while playing along with this mod.
 I'd like to hear petitions from every players who supports ^_^

-	=>TO-DO LIST<= (focused goal for V1.4)

-!?
-SECRONOM LAB (immersive and dangerous, rework on loots and boss area) !?
-SECRONOM LAB CREATURES (wider zombie experimentals, Bio-Organic-Weapon creatures) !?
-FLESHY CAVES (random caves with fleshy texture)
-!?
-FLESH CREATURES (creatures that resides in its source) ?
-SUGGESTIONS FROM PEOPLE (it helps me alot, as of now I'm out of effing ideas)

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes...)